LayerZero-Labs/aptosup/README.md

 # Aptos CLI Version Manager - aptosup

 This is a simple script to update and install the Aptos CLI to a specific version.
-It also lets you toggle between different versions
+It also lets you toggle between different versions of the Aptos CLI.

 ## Usage